Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ## Test training data effect

 The changes to `training/related-text.txt` represent changes you'll make to your training data to adapt your Custom Speech model to your needs.
-Changes should be tested to confirm the effect on the model before a Pull Request is created.
-Tests will output a [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) you can use to evaluate whether the changes have improved the model.
-If so, the updates can be submitted in a Pull Request.
+Before a pull request is created, the changes should be tested to confirm that they will improve a model's recognition.
+[Word error rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) is a metric output from the tests that you can use to evaluate a model's recognition accuracy.
+If the WER improves, the updates can be submitted in a pull request.

 To do that testing, use your development Speech project.

-To test the effect of your changes:
+Use your development Speech Project to test the effect of your changes:

 1. Open [Speech Studio](https://speech.microsoft.com/portal/).
 1. Open your development Speech project from the prior step.